Tour TypeHiking, camping, adventure, history, culture.

-On our final day, we will wake up between 3:00 and 3:30 am in the morning, pack our bags, and set out for our final day of trekking to Peru’s most iconic landmark!
+On our final day of trekking, we will wake up between 3:00 and 3:30 am in the morning, pack our bags, and set out for our final day of trekking to Peru´s most iconic landmark!
 Since our porters will leave us after Wiñay Wayna to descend by a different trail to the train station, we will take our breakfast to go.
-After a ten-minute walk, we will arrive at the Inca Trail’s final checkpoint, where we will queue with all of the other trekkers to wait for the park rangers to open the last section of the trail at 5:30 am.
+After a ten-minute walk, we will arrive at the Inca Trail´s final checkpoint, where we will queue with all of the other trekkers to wait for the park rangers to open the last section of the trail at 5:30 am.
 Our early wake-up time will ensure both that we get a forward spot in the line at the checkpoint and that our porters are able to catch the 5:30 am train.

 After soaking in the view, we will walk down the final part of the trail and approach the ancient city, where we will be able to celebrate our accomplishment and pose for photos together before the steep peaks and mist-filled ruins of this amazing place!

 We will descend to the main entrance, where we can leave our backpacks, use the restroom, and enjoy a quick coffee.
-After our break, we will re-enter Machu Picchu for a walking tour of the mysterious city, followed by four hours of free time for your own exploration of the Inca site.
+After our break, we will re-enter Machu Picchu for a walking tour of the mysterious.
+According to the new Inca Trail regulations, we will re-enter Machu Picchu using circuit number 3

 Important Notice Regarding Student Discounts: